aroberge/friendly-traceback-docs/docs/source/mu.rst

 Using with Mu
 =============

+.. sidebar:: What about Thonny or IDLE?

+    Unfortunately, because IDLE and Thonny use their own quirky ways to run execute programs, the approach described here to use Friendly-traceback is not possible with them.

 `Mu <https://codewith.mu/>`_ is a fantastic editor for beginners.
 In the future, when Friendly-traceback is a bit more mature, it appears very likely that Mu will incorporate